the-cold-dark/ColdCore/README.rst

 'genesis' (created from the Genesis distribution) and move them to the 'bin' directory.
 Then type::

+       bin/tdjoin
-       bin/coldcc -tcoldcore
+       bin/coldcc

-If there are no problems, the above two command will compile the 'coldcore' file into a binary database.
+If there are no problems, the above two commands will compile the files in ``src`` into ``textdump`` and then into a binary database.

 The base directories genesis prefers (see the Genesis Documentation for full details), exist as::